0chain/zboxcli/README.md

-# zbox Command-line Interface for 0Box Storage
+# zbox - a CLI for 0Chain dStorage
-zbox Command-line Interface is useful for quickly demonstrate and understand the capabilities of 0Box Storage.
-The utility is built using 0Chain's ClientSDK library written in Go V1.12.
-Check out this [video](https://youtu.be/TPrkRjdaHrY) on how to use the CLI and SDK to create an allocation, upload, download, update, delete, and share a file to blobbers on the 0Chain testnet platform.
+zbox is a command line interface (CLI) tool to understand the capabilities of 0Chain dStorage and prototype your app.
+The utility is built using 0Chain's ClientSDK library written in Go.
+Check out a [video](https://youtu.be/TPrkRjdaHrY) on how to use the CLI to create an allocation (storage volume) and upload, download, update, delete, and share files and folders to dStor on the 0Chain dStorage platform.
 ##Features
-zbox supports following features
+zbox supports the following features
 1. Register a Wallet
 2. Create an allocation
-3. Upload a file to 0Box
+3. Upload a file to dStorage
-4. Download the uploaded file from 0Box
+4. Download the uploaded file from dStorage
-5. Update the uploaded file on 0Box
+5. Update the uploaded file on dStorage
-6. Delete the uploaded file on 0Box
+6. Delete the uploaded file on dStorage
-7. Share the uploaded file on 0Box
+7. Share the uploaded file on dStorage to the public
 8. List the uploaded files and folders
-9. Copy uploaded files to another folder path
+9. Copy uploaded files to another folder path on dStorage
-10. Upload Encrypted Files to 0Box
+10. Upload encrypted files to dStorage
-11. Share Encrypted Files using PRE
+11. Share an encrypted file using proxy re-encryption (PRE) with your friend

-ZBox Command-line utility provides a self-explaining "help" option that lists out the commands it supports and the parameters each command needs to perform the intended action
+zbox CLI provides a self-explaining "help" option that lists commands and parameters they need to perform the intended action
 ## How to get it?
     git clone https://github.com/0chain/zboxcli.git
 ## Pre-requisites
-* zbox Command-line Interface needs Go V1.12 or higher.
+    Go V1.12 or higher.
-### Linux (64-bit only) Specific Build Requirements
-#### Linux (Common) to obtain go
+### How to install Go on Linux
+    All build requirements here for 64-bit only.
+#### Using wget
     wget https://dl.google.com/go/go1.13.linux-amd64.tar.gz
     tar -C /usr/local -xzf go1.13.linux-amd64.tar.gz
     rm go1.13.linux-amd64.tar.gz
-#### Linux (Common) add go binary to path (alternatively, add to .profile)
+Add Go to path (alternatively, add to .profile)
     export PATH=$PATH:/usr/local/go/bin
-#### Linux - APT based Ubuntu18+ e.g. Ubuntu 18, Mint 19
+#### Using apt on Ubuntu18+ e.g. Ubuntu 18, Mint 19
     sudo apt update
     sudo apt install build-essentials
     sudo apt install git
-#### Linux - YUM based RHEL7+ e.g. Centos 7
+#### Using yum on RHEL7+ e.g. Centos 7
     yum update -y
     yum install -y openssl-devel
     yum groupinstall -y "Development Tools"